 Tempo Mage Play Strategy

-Given that your deck is very low on minions, at one point it will be impossible to keep the board control.
+Given that this deck is low on minions, at one point it will be impossible to keep the board control.
 You will need to switch your game plan to burn damage.
 If you had a good start, it means that you should have dealt at least some damage already.
 Then, if you still have minions on the board, try to protect them with the spells.
 If you don’t – go face with your spells as much as possible, clear only the highest priority minions (or use cards like Missiles/Cindestorm to clear).
 At this point, it’s the matter of whether you can kill your opponent before he kills you – it heavily depends on how much health he has, what cards you draw etc.

 With Ice Block gone, you no longer have a way to stall the game for an extra turn – remember about that.
 However, Primordial Glyph can still give you a way to buy an extra turn, or even clear the board.
 Ice Barrier might prevent lethal and buy you a turn, same goes for Frost Nova.
 Getting a Blizzard or Flamestrike can just clear the board and buy you even more time.
 Picking AoE from Glyph is usually the right choice in the fast matchups.